JaimeSilver/hedera-libSubmarine/README.md

 (https://libsubmarine.org/) for Ethereum, but goes beyond defeating Front-Runners, since that is already solved by Hashgraph's Gossip-about-Gossip and Fair timestamping.

-The model proposed facilitates transaction calls to contracts with the later reveal of the contents of a message.
-I have included a library in Solidity that servers as a reference for the actual contract, including remuneration during the UnLock step.
+The model proposed facilitates transaction calls to contracts with the later reveal (full or partial) of the message content.
+I have included a library in Solidity that servers as a reference for the Poll contract; the model can be extended to include remuneration during the UnLock stage (See Workflow).

 **This is a work-in-progress implementation of better submarine sends for Hashgraph.**